DonaldWhyte/intro-to-deeplearning/contents.md

 deep neural networks.
 The leaders of these three groups are the fathers of the age of deep learning.

-Before their work, the earliest layers in a deep network simply weren’t learning useful representations of the data.
-In many cases they weren’t learning anything at all.
+Before their work, the earliest layers in a deep network simply weren't learning useful representations of the data.
+In many cases they weren't learning anything at all.

 Using different techniques, each of these three groups was able to get these